Preliminary uxo risk assessments at brimstone uxo

 At Brimstone, our commitment to safety and quality shines through in our UXO risk assessment services.

-Ever wondered what goes into creating a Preliminary UXO Risk Assessment and how we arrive at our risk ratings?
-In this interview, we sit down with Chris Birch, one of our Project Researchers, to discuss the steps involved in crafting a Preliminary UXO Risk Assessment and to shed light on the methodologies leading to our recommended outcomes.
+Ever wondered what goes into creating Preliminary UXO Risk Assessments and how we arrive at our risk ratings?
+In this interview, we sit down with Chris Birch, one of our Project Researchers, to discuss the steps involved in crafting Preliminary UXO Risk Assessments and to shed light on the methodologies leading to our recommended outcomes.

 A Preliminary Unexploded Ordnance (UXO) Risk Assessment, also known as a Stage 1 Risk Assessment, is a qualitative screening exercise to assess the likelihood of discovering UXO on your project site.
 This entails a thorough examination of the proposed site, investigating any enemy action or military activity on or near the land.
 The information gathered is then used to assess the UXO risk, providing a comprehensive risk rating along with any recommended further actions.